History of Inter Milan: Subsequent achievements

 Following the golden era of the 1960s, Inter managed to win their 11th league title in 1971 and their 12th in 1980.
 Inter were defeated for the second time in five years in the final of the European Cup, going down 0–2 to Johan Cruyff's Ajax in 1972.
-During the 1970s and 1980s, Inter also added two to its Coppa Italia tally, in 1977–78 and 1981–82.
+During the 1970s and 1980s, Inter also added two trophys to its Coppa Italia tally, in 1977–78 and 1981–82.

 Led by the German duo of Andreas Brehme and Lothar Matthäus and the Argentine Ramón Díaz, Inter captured the 1988–89 Serie A championship.
-Fellow German Jürgen Klinsmann and the Italian Supercup were added the following season, though Inter failed to defend their Serie A title, finishing in third behind champions Napoli and city rivals Milan, respectively.
+Fellow German Jürgen Klinsmann and the Italian Supercup were added the following season, though Inter failed to defend their Serie A title, finishing in third place behind champions Napoli and city rivals Milan, respectively.

 Mixed fortunes

 The 1990s was a period of disappointment for Inter.
-While their great rivals, Milan and Juventus, were achieving success both domestically and in Europe, Inter were left behind with repeated mediocre results in the domestic league standings, their worst coming in 1993–94 when they finished just one shy of the relegation zone.
+While their great rivals, Milan and Juventus, were achieving success both domestically and in Europe, Inter were left behind with repeated mediocre results in the domestic league standings, their worst coming in 1993–94 when they finished just one position shy of the relegation zone.
 Nevertheless, they achieved some European success with three UEFA Cup victories in 1991, 1994 and 1998.

 With Massimo Moratti's takeover from Ernesto Pellegrini in 1995, Inter were promised more success with many high-profile signings like Ronaldo and Christian Vieri, with Inter twice breaking the world record transfer fee in this period (£19.5 million for Ronaldo from Barcelona in summer 1997 and £31 million for Vieri from Lazio in the summer of 1999).
 The 1990s, however, remained a decade of disappointment, it being the only decade in Inter's history in which they did not win a single Serie A title.

 Moratti later became a target of the fans, especially when he sacked the fan-favourite coach Luigi Simoni after only a few games into the 1998–99 season after having just received Italian manager of the year award 1998 the day before his termination.
-In 1998–99, Inter failed to qualify for any European competition for the first time in nearly ten years, finishing in a disappointing eighth place.
+In 1998–99, Inter reached Champions Leagues Quarter-finals but failed to qualify for any European competitions for the first time in nearly ten years, finishing in a disappointing eighth place.

 In the 1999–2000 season, Moratti made several major changes, once again investing in high-profile players.
 A major coup for Inter was the appointment of former Juventus manager Marcello Lippi.
 Moreover, Inter were seen by the majority of the fans and press to have finally put together a winning formula.
 Other signings included Italian and French legends Angelo Peruzzi and Laurent Blanc, respectively, together with other former Juventus players Christian Vieri and Vladimir Jugović.
-Inter were also seen to have an advantage in this season as they had no European distraction.
+Inter were also seen to have an advantage in this season as they had no European distractions.
 Despite this, they failed to win the elusive Scudetto; they managed to come close to their first domestic success since 1989 when they reached the Coppa Italia final only to be defeated by Lazio, who also claimed the Scudetto.